Hiro Ama - Everything Is Going To Make Sense In The End

 Despite playing music since the age of eleven and constantly experimenting behind the scenes throughout his career, Hiro Ama never had any real intention of releasing records as a solo artist until relatively recently, he reflects, “I was always writing my solo material but never really intended to do a solo project until the pandemic.
 Everything was shut, and you couldn't do anything.
 You couldn't go out.
 So I thought I might as well just start releasing my solo stuff.”
 Encouraged by Steven Bass of PRAH Recordings, he released the first of these projects back in 2020.

 Uncertainty, like much of Ama’s work, was underscored by its experimental nature and was a real melting pot of sounds that showed off his penchant for digital production.
-Now, following his experiences throughout lockdown, things have changed and have become much more introspective and analogue for the artist.
-This paired with Ama’s evolving personal music tastes, has led to the more minimalist sound that we hear in his recent singles.
+Now, following his experiences throughout lockdown, things have changed and have become much more introspective and analogue.
+This, paired with Ama’s evolving personal music tastes, has led to the more minimalist sound that we hear in his recent singles.
 “I was a big fan of the Beatles and the Rolling Stones, all the basic stuff, and then kind of moved on to jazz, and now I listen to a lot of classical.
 I'm a big fan of Ravel and Debussy and Eric Satie and that kind of stuff.”

 Hiro Ama.
 Credit: Neil Thomson